-Strategy has become, for many organizations, a buzzword, a cliché that everyone has heard about and whose importance is broadly acknowledged, but not everyone can actually name the benefits of a good strategy are and why the organization should pay attention to it.
+Strategy has become, for many organizations, a buzzword, a cliché that everyone has heard about and whose importance is broadly acknowledged, but not everyone can actually name what are the benefits of a good strategy and why the organization should pay attention to them.

 - Perspective – Vision, mission, values and goals;